feross/express-sitemap-xml/README.md

 For more information about these options, see the [sitemap spec](https://www.sitemaps.org/protocol.html).
 Note that the `priority` option is not supported because [Google ignores it](https://twitter.com/methode/status/846796737750712320).

+The `getUrls` function is called at most once per 24 hours.
+The resulting sitemap(s) are cached to make repeated HTTP requests faster.

 The `base` argument specifies the base URL to be used in case any URLs are specified as relative URLs.
 The argument is also used if a sitemap index needs to be generated and sitemap locations need to be specified, e.g.